-In April 2016, I directed the interviews and b-roll shooting for Agence Ter and Team’s redesign for Downtown Los Angeles’s Pershing Square.
+In April 2016, I directed the interviews and live action shooting for Agence Ter and Team’s redesign for Downtown Los Angeles’s Pershing Square.
 Their design was one of the final four in a larger Pershing Square Renew competition.
 The proposal was focused on a flat, democratic, and green design – one that would be timeless and open to new generations.
 Ultimately the team won, beating out the three other teams (including notable figures such as James Corner and Thom Mayne).

 Now that Agence Ter has won, there is talk of me creating a larger video installation based on all of the remaining (and unused) interviews and city footage.

 This video is an exploration, a conversation starter about the future of streets in LA.
 It’s indicative of a desire for a different experience of the city.
 An experience driven by two wheels rather than four.
 A design driven by very real issues of sustainability, livability, and affordability.

 “Sankofa Says” is a place-based game that brings people together on the streets of Culver City as part of Indiecade 2014.
 To succeed, players join flash rallies at local landmarks, make phone calls to answer riddles about local history, and tell truth from neighborhood fiction.